one1rahul/Efficiency_Futures_APMC/README.md

 ### Contents of the Repository
 The repository is organized as follows:
-- 1Descriptive_stats.R : This file contains the code for obtaining results of Table 1 in the paper.
+- 1Descriptive_stats.R : This file contains the code for obtaining results of Table 1 and Table 2 in the paper.
-- 2Unit_root_test.R : for Table 2.
+- 2Unit_root_test.R : for Table 3.
-- 3Cointegration_Test.R : for Table 3.
+- 3Cointegration_Test.R : for Table 4.
-- 4VECM.R : for Table 4.
+- 4VECM.R : for Table 5.
-- 5Infromation_share.R : for Table 5.
+- 5Infromation_share.R : for Table 6.
 - LICENSE.txt : This file contains license.
 It is not necessary for replication.
 It is included here because it is a good practice for a github repository to have it.
 - README.md: This file, provides an overview of the repository and instructions for replication.
-- Spot_Future.xlsx : This file contains the dataset used in the study.
+- Spot_Future.xlsx : This file will contain the dataset used in the study.
 It is not public yet but will be uploaded soon.
+- dummy_data.xlsx : This is a dummy dataset.
+It is drawn from normal distribution with mean and standard deviation as mentioned in Table 2 of the paper.
+This dataset will not reproduce the results of the paper.
+It has exactly the same dimensions as the orginal dataset.
+If you are going to use this dataset, please replace the name of the dataset in all Rscript files from "Spot_Future" to "dummy_data".

 ## Replicating the Study
 Note that the codes were written on R version 4.1 .
 To replicate the study's findings, follow the steps below: